EXP-code/EXP-docs/intro/install.rst

 Finding packages
 ================

-CMake will do its best to find your FFTW pacakge by default.
+CMake will do its best to find your FFTW package by default.
 If that fails, and if you need or want FFTW and your FFTW is installed in an unusual location, you can define that location using ``-DFFTW_ROOT=/path/to/fftw/location``.
 Or you can provide the